harrislapiroff/chromamine.com/src/posts/ikea-skadis-corner-bumper.md

 ![An IKEA Skådis pegboard with the corner scuffed and the brown of the particleboard showing through a tear in the black finish.](/media/ikea-skadis-corner-bumper/corner-scuff.jpg)
 _The other board was slightly less bad, but still had a visible scuff in one corner._

-I thought about trying to return them, but the damage was so minor.
-Also, I figured that there was a decent chance this is just the level of quality one gets from IKEA QA/shipping and I'd be likely to get boards with similar cosmetic issues after a time-consuming return process.
+I thought about trying to exchange them, but the damage was so minor.
+Also, I figured that there was a decent chance this is just the level of quality one gets from IKEA QA/shipping and I'd be likely to get boards with similar cosmetic issues after a time-consuming exchange process.
 So instead, I got out my calipers and in about an hour had a simple design for some corner bumpers.
 I wanted to produce something that was clean and discreet enough that it would look like it could have been sold with the product.

 ![3D render of an L shaped yellow bumper designed slot over the corner of a board.](/media/ikea-skadis-corner-bumper/scad.png)